mathjax/MathJax-a11y/docs/README.md

 Basic voicing (via aria-labels) should work using Apple VoiceOver and Android Talkback.
 The explorer tool does not yet support sub-expression exploration on mobile browsers / touchscreen interfaces.

+### MathJax output support

+While the extensions generally work with any MathJax setup, the explorer only works with MathJax's CommonHTML, SVG, and HTML-CSS output.

 ### Screenreader support

 We have tested the following screenreaders with the supported browsers on various OS versions.